3 indicted on arson charges after fires set inside Target headquarters during riot over false rumor

-Three people were indicted Thursday in connection with lighting fires inside Target's world headquarters in downtown Minneapolis amid unrest over a public suicide over the summer mistakenly rumored to a death at the hands of police.
+Three people were indicted Thursday in connection with fires set inside Target's world headquarters in downtown Minneapolis amid rioting over a false rumor that a Black man had been killed by police.

 Indicted on Thursday in U.S. District Court with conspiracy to commit arson are Shador T.C.
 Jackson, 24; Victor D. Edwards, 31, of St. Paul; and Leroy L.P.
 Williams, 34, of Minneapolis.

-Detention hearings for each of the men have yet to be scheduled.
+Detention hearings have yet to be scheduled.
 Jackson and Williams are in custody, while Edwards is residing at a halfway house, the U.S. Attorney's Office said.

 According to the federal indictments and other court documents:

 Arson and looting erupted on the evening of Aug.
-26, when a man fatally shot himself on Nicollet Mall shortly after he was a suspect in another man's shooting death earlier in the day.
-The suicide sparked a false rumor that police had killed the homicide suspect.
+26, when Eddie Frank Sole Jr., 38, fatally shot himself on Nicollet Mall shortly after he was suspected of shooting and killing another man.
+Sole's suicide sparked a false rumor that police had killed him.

 Edwards, Jackson and Williams went to the Target headquarters on Nicollet, where dozens of others had gathered and started rioting.

-Jackson used a construction sign to break through a glass door on the building.
+Jackson is accused of using a construction sign to break through a glass door on the building.
 The three then joined others and went inside, where Jackson intentionally set a fire on a counter in the mailroom and Edwards added a liquid accelerant.

 Jackson also attempted to light a second fire in the mailroom atop cardboard boxes using a lighter and a bottle of ignitable liquid.